 ‘Sarehole Corn Mill, a compact holding extending to 7 acres 2 roods 39 perches, and including a brick built and tiled house containing three bedrooms, parlour, kitchen, scullery, and boxroom, and the Mill Premises, comprising Breast Wheel, driving two pairs of 4 ft. stones, three mill floors, Bake House, Stable and Pigsties.
 The Mill and House are let to Mr. George Andrew Junr. on a yearly tenancy…the land is let to Mr. G. E. Tipping on a yearly tenancy… and the rent is £24.
 (The Mill rent was £20 as aforesaid).
 The purchaser of the lot will have to enter into a covenant to maintain and keep in repair the three bridges near Sarehole and Brook Farms and Sarehole Mill which span the feeder supplying the Mill Pool’.

 One wheel only is mentioned - does this imply that the smaller one was already out of use?
-The mill and meadow were bought by Mr. A. H. Foster, Solicitor, of Thee Chalet, Green Road - at the far end of the meadow - who left them to the city, to be kept in perpetuity as an open space, to be used as a botanical garden or recreation ground for the benefit of the public.
+The mill and meadow were bought by Mr. A. H. Foster, Solicitor, of The Chalet, Green Road - at the far end of the meadow - who left them to the city, to be kept in perpetuity as an open space, to be used as a botanical garden or recreation ground for the benefit of the public.
 Mr. Foster died in 1928, but the bequest was not to be made until the death of Mr. Andrew.
 He was a noted local florist, having large greenhouses against the west wall of the mill and the bakehouse: he died in 1959: the following description of the mill and its waterworks is applicable to the summer of that year before vandals - for many years a menace about the site - attacked the empty buildings and came near to destroying them.

 A modern weir at the Whirl-hole serves only to maintain river level in the ‘Dingles’ park: the head-race has not been blocked, but is breached about thirty yards from its start, just beyond a small brick bridge, which formerly took the path from Billesley Farm to Paradise.
 The channel is still nearly four yards wide but much silted and overgrown: it still collects water in flood, but this all returns to the river now by way of the sluice beside the Four Arches Bridge.
 This once had wooden flood-gates, but these were stolen in 1917 and not replaced.
 The top of the now bricked-up arch which took (Old) Brook Lane over the race can be seen in the north side of the sluice.
 Beyond it there is a slight depression bordered by willows along the west side of Coleside Avenue (formerly Wake Green Road) which marks the line of the race.
 Beyond (New) Brook Lane it is lost: it ran along what are now the front gardens of the 1930s houses on the east side of Wake Green Road, which then crossed it by a bridge mentioned in the Sale Catalogue, in front of Sarehole Farm.
 (The road south from the farmsite is new - the old lane ran between river and race, and is identifiable by its bordering trees).
 At the junction with Colebank Road can be seen the brick-lined culvert whence an overflow sluice, still there, returned excess water to the river.
 The stream from Swanshurst Pool now descends through the miniature golf-course, then by conduit beneath new housing, round the surviving barns of Sarehole Farm, and so directly to the Cole.
-The Coldbath Brook descends steeply through the bed of the former Lady Mill Pool, and so through the Dell, the alder swamp that was Old Pool until about 1890.
+The Coldbath Brook descends steeply through the bed of the former Lady Mill Pool, and so through the Dell, the alder swamp that was Old Pool until about 1890, although the 1880s O.S. map shows the pool bed already covered by trees.
 The brook cuts through the ruined brickwork of the sluice in the centre of the earth dam, which survives to impede drainage, and crosses what was until recently the ill-drained waste of Great Meadow, but is now (1963) being made into a Corporation housing estate with consequent improvement: by culvert under Wake Green Road the brook then enters the choked and silted millpool.
 This is embanked rather than dug out of the meadow.
 Almost no water now falls into the large wheel-chamber, and none into the smaller one: brick walls have been built across the entrances.
 The pond drains into the side-channel, thence into the tail-race.